-The American Health Council welcomes Hartmuth B. Bittner, MD, Ph.D., FACS to its Board of Physicians for his outstanding contributions to the medical field.
+The American Health Council recognizes Hartmuth B. Bittner, MD, PhD, FACS as “Best in Medicine” for his outstanding contributions to the medical field.
 Dr. Bittner performs cardiothoracic surgery and vascular surgery.
 Additionally, he is also involved in a dedicated leadership role where he conducts cardiothoracic research.
 During his 28-year career, Dr. Bittner gained skills and knowledge in minimally-invasive cardiac surgery, minimally-invasive aortic and mitral valve repairs and replacement, advanced heart failure surgery, heart and lung transplantation and coronary revascularization and off-pump coronary artery bypass surgery.

 After first serving as a diplomat, dissertation and researcher in cardiovascular research at the National Academy of Sports Sciences in Cologne, Germany in 1982, his interest in biology and medicine study grew.
 He enrolled at the University of Heidelberg Medical School and earned a medical degree in 1989.
 Additionally, he served as a visiting anatomy lecturer at Harvard Medical School.